-- (a) a "primary level control" on corporate processes carried out by each business unit, and therefore Line Managers, thus becoming an integral part of each corporate process; - (b) a "secondary level control" entrusted to specific functions, distinct from operational functions, that support the Line Management in the development of the Control and Risk Management System and its good operation; - (c) a "third level control" performed by the Internal Audit function.
+- (b) a "secondary level control" entrusted to specific functions, distinct from operational functions, that support the Line Management in the development of the Control and Risk Management System and its good operation; - (c) a "third level control" performed by the Internal Audit function.

-Principle of Responsibility As laid down in its Code of Ethics and in the Autogrill Code, Autogrill takes measures aimed at developing the principle of responsibility vested in all controlled subjects and setting up a control system appropriate to its business, wherever it operates.
+Principle of Responsibility As laid down in its Code of Ethics and in the Autogrill Code51, Autogrill takes measures aimed at developing the principle of responsibility vested in all controlled subjects and setting up a control system appropriate to its business, wherever it operates.